bseltz-cohesity/scripts/sql/migrateSQLDB/README.md

 * -returnTaskIds: (optional) return resulting list of task IDs and exit
 * -sourceServer: (optional) filter on -sourceServer and -sourceDB
 * -sourceDB: (optional) filter on -sourceServer and -sourceDB
+* -targetServer: (optional) filter on -sourceServer and -sourceDB
+* -targetDB: (optional) filter on -targetServer and -targetDB

 ## Init Mode Parameters